We've independently reviewed this article to make sure it's as accurate as we can make it.

-Cleaning your freezer doesn’t mean it will automatically stop smelling.
-Of course, this is the best-case scenario.
-If your freezer no longer smells, then a good cleaning is all it needed.
+If your freezer no longer smells, then a good cleaning is all it needs.
 But more likely, there are still some smells emanating from the freezer.

-Your local grocery store should also have products that are specifically designed for absorbing odors in a fridge or freezer.
+Your local grocery store should also have products that are specifically designed to absorb odors in a fridge or freezer.

 There are a few other DIY methods you can try too.
 Coffee grounds are a great way to soak up faint smells.
 You could put the grounds on a cookie sheet and place it in your freezer.
 Run it for a couple of days without food and it should help tremendously.